 Most people get free Medicare Part A. If you choose to buy supplemental coverage, you must pay monthly premiums.

-Yes.
-The Social Security Administration can automatically deduct your Medigap plan premiums from your monthly Social Security check.
+No. The Social Security Administration can only automatically deduct your Medicare Advantage or Medicare Part D premiums from your monthly Social Security check.

-How to Sign Up for Supplemental Medicare in Gresham
+How to sign up for Medicare plans in Gresham